very-good-science/data-ethics-club/site/contents/write_ups/2022/01-06-22_writeup.md

 There is a need for teams to be diverse and, therefore, open to empowering different voices from the outset.

 Some think you shouldn't collect data without consulting those affected by it.
-This can bog things down.
-Does it happen in practise?
+But given that this usually requires time and financial investment, how often does it actually happen in practice?

 From our own experiences, in the subfield of social media, data collection is not very ethical at all.
 The NHS, on the other hand does a really good job of protecting people's data (PPI etc).